-Any person participating in the performance of x-ray procedures must have received radiation safety training prior to performing these duties.
+Any person participating in the performance of x-ray procedures must receive radiation safety training prior to performing these duties.
+This training is available on BioRAFT.
 New personnel must satisfactorily demonstrate knowledge of operating and safety procedures before independently operating an x-ray machine.
-(This training is included in academic courses taken by students in the College of Veterinary Medicine.)